Magnesium: The Ultimate Supplement Guide

 Magenhance - best magnesium supplement

 Water breaks it down into magnesium ions and taurine.
-Both have strong affinities with GABA receptors, just like benzos, Valium, and alcohol.24 25 Both compounds also support the heart and blood circulation and help improve cognition.
+Both have strong affinities with GABA receptors.24 25 Both compounds also support the heart and blood circulation and help improve cognition.

 GABA is the neurotransmitter that calms mental activity and helps you relax.
 Without it, you cannot relax or sleep.